I try not to get off-topic here. This isn’t off-topic! It’s about books! Honest!

 (If you want to go really dark you can check out McMurtry’s Fire Line Road.)

 Little Victories by Chris Knight (album)

-Little Victories is Chris Knight’s response to the financial crises.
-Four years later and, like the malaise from the crises, Little Victories still holds up.
+Little Victories is Chris Knight’s response to the financial crisis.
+Four years later and, like the malaise from the crisis, Little Victories still holds up.
 It’s all raw and powerful, as Chris Knight’s work is, but this album is thematically tied together in a way that none of his other albums are.
 It’s an incredible album from top to bottom.
 But the highlight is In the Mean Time, full of lines like “Uncle Sam comes around getting both hands in your pockets; people out there are just barely getting by” and “I’m pretty sure that the government ain’t gonna save you; the good Lord helps the ones that helps themselves.”
 (If you’re in the business of selling more government, it helps if people have some faith in it.)

 Nothing On Me

 Night Comes to the Cumberlands by Harry M. Caudill

 But we’re talking about stuff that long predates the financial crisis.
 The trendy pick here would by Hillbilly Elegy by J.D.
 Vance.
 But (1) I haven’t read it yet and (2) I like to get back to basics.
 Night Comes to the Cumberlands tells the story of how coal country got to where it is.
 It’s not just about coal, it’s about unions, prescription drug abuse, the disability system.
 (Did you know we have a massive disability problem in this country?
 We should probably get on that.)
 It touches on the roots of a lot of the violence and drug problems plaguing large parts of the country.

 This collection of country noir short stories is a pretty unrelenting march of crime and violence and meth in the Ozarks.
 It’s a look at an ugly epidemic in flyover country, in equal parts old (the violence) and new (the meth).
 The coasts remain fearful of the former and largely ignorant of the latter.